-- Our communities are engaged, connected and are given the opportunity to influence local outcomes and decisions. - Our communities have a 'sense of place' that makes people proud to live here. - Our communities are resilient and provide for inter-generational wellbeing through networks that care for all ages.
+engaged, connected and are given the opportunity to influence local outcome and decisions.

+Our communities have a 'sense of place' that makes people proud to live here.

+Our communities are resilient and provide for inter-generational wellbeing through networks that care for all ages.